NGBytesLLC/RealBoostApp/README.md

 git clone https://github.com/NGBytesLLC/RealBoostApp
 ```

 It is Done!
-Now you can test teh code and your changes launching the built-in server from the command line.
+Now you can test the code and your changes launching the built-in server from the command line.
 Go to the project root and run

 ```bash
 ionic serve